 The authors concluded that a high sodium intake does predict an increased risk of type 2 diabetes.
 Of course the confounding effects of other dietary factors cannot be fully excluded.
 And because the Finnish population has a relatively uniform dietary consumption, the study does not include a large range of some of these other dietary factors, such as fruit and vegetable consumption.
 This means that with a greater variation, sodium consumption may be shown to be dependent on these other dietary factors.

 The authors also emphasized that it is important to investigate the physiological mechanisms behind this association.
 Some of this basic science work has been done previously by several researchers, including Dr. Richard Moore.
-He was among the first to show the effect of insulin on the sodium potassium ATPase pump, and how this affects sugar metabolism and diabetes.
+Dr Moore authored the book recommended in the side panel.
+It gives a scientific explanation of the high potassium foods diet.
+He was among the first researchers to show the effect of insulin on the sodium potassium ATPase pump, and how this affects sugar metabolism and diabetes.
 At present, more of this type of research is being done, as well as genetic and molecular studies on the association of sodium and diabetes.

 This study and other similar studies are finding associations of a diet low in potassium and high in sodium with several diseases beyond those most commonly mentioned.
 When combined with basic science studies to show the mechanism of how the potassium sodium ratio leads to a specific disease, these diseases will have the kind of strong evidence now present for hypertension, strokes and cardiovascular disease.